Could Popeye’s give Restaurant Brands a case of indigestion?

 Might unity be derailed?
-In February, Restaurant Brands International swooped in to buy Popeye's in a $1.8 billion deal.
+In February, Restaurant Brands International (ticker symbol: QSR) swooped in to buy Popeye’s in a $1.8 billion deal.
 Restaurant Brands owns Burger King and purchased Tim Hortons in 2014, a change of ownership that is proving tempestuous.

 Is QSR a buy?
 Critical to QSR’s operations is the leadership of the gents from 3G Capital, a Brazilian group that prides itself on efficiency.
 At both Tim’s and Burger King, there is no question that costs have been slashed and the bottom line improved.
-But one has to wonder if it they're trading short-term gain for long-term pain.
+But one has to wonder if short-term gain is being traded for long-term pain.

 Some pretty smart investors like the stock.
 Joel Greenblatt of hedge fund Gotham Capital owns a piece, as well as Bill Ackman of Pershing Square Capital Management.
 A fellow named Warren Buffett also possesses a chunk, and he is considered to be a wizened hand in the stock world.

 These guys have watched QSR jump about 75 percent since the beginning of 2016.
 Sales were $1.2 billion in 2014, and should reach $4.5 billion this year.
 Net income of about $152 million in 2014 paled compared to the robust $636 million tally of 2016.
 There is almost $1.5 billion in the kitty.
 What’s not to like?